abilalameen/bilalsite/content/pages/index.md

 ---
 # \*سلام دنیا

-Starting this blog to write about: **digital product design, saas, startups & go-to-market**.
+I am a digital product enthusiast starting this blog to write about: **digital product design, technical solutions, startups & go-to-market** *\- Basicly a lot of stuff related to digital products...*